-The 2023 Plan contains the following key elements that are favorable to our stockholders and serve to align the interests of participants in the 2023 Plan with those of our stockholders.
-This summary is qualified in its entirety by reference to the full text of the 2023 Plan, which is attached as Appendix A to this Proxy Statement.
+The 2023 Plan, as amended contains the following key elements that are favorable to our stockholders and serve to align the interests of participants in the 2023 Plan, as amended with those of our stockholders.
+This summary is qualified in its entirety by reference to the full text of the 2023 Plan, as amended, which is attached as Appendix B to this Proxy Statement.

-Term Ten years from the Effective Date (unless terminated earlier by the Board).
-Shares Subject to the Plan 2,634,000 shares; following the Effective Date, no further shares will be granted as awards under the Predecessor Plan unless the 2023 Plan is not approved by stockholders.
-Eligible Participants Approximately 2,500 Employees of the Company or of an Affiliated Company, members of the Board (whether or not employed by the Company or an Affiliated Company), and service providers.
+Term Ten years from the Effective Date of May 24, 2023 (unless terminated earlier by the Board).
+Shares Subject to the 2023 Plan 5,602,184 shares; following the increase to the number of shares authorized for issuance under the plan upon approval by stockholders at the Annual Meeting.
+Eligible Participants Approximately 2,400 Employees of the Company or of an Affiliated Company, members of the Board (whether or not employed by the Company or an Affiliated Company), and service providers.
 Award Types Options, Restricted Stock, Restricted Stock Units or Stock Appreciation Rights Award Expiration Options and stock appreciation rights expire no later than ten years from the date of grant.
 The expiration terms of all other Awards are determined at the discretion of the plan administrator.
 Minimum Vesting Requirement Minimum vesting period of at least twelve (12) months for all Awards granted under the 2023 Plan, with an exception for up to 5% of the aggregate number of Shares authorized for issuance under the plan which may be issued pursuant to any, or no, vesting conditions, as the plan administrator determined appropriate.
 Director Compensation Limit The 2023 Plan prohibits grants to non-employee Directors during any single fiscal year in excess of \$750,000 in total value as of the grant date (including cash retainer fees), on a per-director basis, subject to the limitation that will apply in the fiscal year in which the non-employee director is initially appointed or elected to the Board, which is \$1,000,000.
 Awards Subject to Clawback All Options and Stock Appreciation Rights, or any shares of Common Stock or cash issued or awarded pursuant to the exercise of Options or Stock Appreciation Rights, and all Restricted Stock and Restricted Stock Units will be subject to recoupment in accordance with the Company's Clawback Policy.
 Oversight by Independent Directors The 2023 Plan will be administered by the members of Board of Directors that meet the independence requirements under the then applicable rules, regulations or listing requirements adopted by the principal exchange on which the Common Stock is then listed.